insure logo

 Are there any penalties if the driver is not listed on car insurance?

-Why you should regularly update your car insurance policy
+Why should you regularly update your car insurance policy?

 Regularly updating your car insurance policy is essential to ensure that all drivers and vehicles are adequately covered.
 Start by reviewing your policy documents and identifying any changes that need to be made, such as adding new drivers or updating vehicle information.
 Contact your insurance provider to discuss these changes and follow their procedures for updating your policy.